mbiundo23/EECS-581-Group-6/README.md

 **Please refer to the Project 1 Artifacts folder for the following material:**
 - System Architecture: A comprehensive guide to the project code.
 - System Requirements: A listing of project requirements used to guide implementation.
-- Initial design: Initial design notes.
+- Initial Design: Initial design notes.
-- Class diagram: Illustrates the architecture of the project code.
+- Class Diagram: Illustrates the architecture of the project code.
 - Project 1 Estimates: User stories and their estimates, given in story points.
 - Project 1 Work Log: A spreadsheet detailing the work of each contributor.